JohannesVinnemeier/ApproxResults/README.md

 # Approximation Results for Smooth Maps

 This article is supposed to serve as an accessible, self-contained reference for various approximation results commonly used in differential topology.
-In particular, it contains elementary proofs of approximation results for:
+In particular, we give elementary proofs of approximation results for:

 - immersions
 - injective immersions
 - embeddings
 - transversal maps

-All results are formulated in terms of the Whitney $C^\infty$-topology and are stated in a fairly general form, without assuming additional topological conditions such as compactness or empty boundary.
-Furthermore, we provide a general result describing how these approximation theorems can be translated into existence theorems for homotopies, which is often how they are used in practice.
+All results are formulated in terms of the Whitney $C^\infty$-topology and are stated in a fairly general form, without assuming additional topological restrictions such as compactness or empty boundary.
+Furthermore, we prove a general result describing how these approximation theorems can be translated into existence theorems for homotopies, which is often how they are used in practice.